emilydrakesmith/GA-tic-tac-toe/README.md

 # Introduction

-This app is classic representation of the game Tic-Tac-Toe, created as a deliverable for the Software Engineering Immersive program with General Assembly.
+This app is an example of the classic game Tic-Tac-Toe, created as a deliverable for the Software Engineering Immersive program with General Assembly.
 Click [here](https://mhsmith321.github.io/GA-tic-tac-toe/) to play right now!

 # Table of Contents